LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Checks whether the player has a clear line to the sky.
+Determines whether the player has an unobstructed line to the sky.

 **Parameters**